 The Company carries out essential services as a producer and reliable supplier of specialized rail tank car service equipment necessary for the safe operation and maintenance of rail tank car transportation systems.
 As a producer of specialized valves used in the transport of hazardous commodities, our products remain crucial for the safe delivery of hazardous materials by rail transport in North America as they can mitigate the negative impacts of human error and environmental harm.
+Throughout fiscal 2022, the Company continued operations at its valve assembly facility in Bonham, Texas, while being mindful of the potential impacts of COVID-19.

-The Company continues to be committed to the health and safety of our employees, business partners and communities where we operate.
-We are applying comprehensive and rigorous hygiene policies and employee temperature monitoring practices lower risk.
+The Company continues to be committed to the health and safety of its employees, business partners and communities where we operate.
+The Company continues to apply comprehensive and rigorous hygiene policies and employee temperature monitoring practices lower risk.
 Management will maintain full adherence to measures put in place by applicable government authorities.

-Although there can be no assurance against a severe downturn in the Company's valve business given the current crisis conditions the Company intends to fulfill its responsibility to continue operations to allow critical rail transportation to operate resiliently during the COVID-19 pandemic response.
+Although there can be no assurance against a severe downturn in the Company's valve business given the resulting impact of COVID-19, the Company intends to fulfill its responsibility to continue operations to allow critical rail transportation to operate resiliently during 2023.